Nithia21/Nithia21/README.md

-<h1 align="center">Hi 👋, I'm Nithia</h1>
+<h1 align="center">Hi , I'm Nithia Sree </h1>
 <h3 align="center">Master's Student in Software Engineering | University of Malaya</h3>

 ---

-## 👩‍💻 About Me
+## About Me

-🎓 I am currently pursuing a **Master's degree in Software Engineering** at **University of Malaya**.
+ I am currently pursuing a **Master's degree in Software Engineering** at **University of Malaya**.

-📚 I am taking the course **Framework-Based Software Design and Development**, where I aim to learn how modern frameworks help developers build scalable and efficient applications.
+ I am taking the course **Framework-Based Software Design and Development**, where I aim to learn how modern frameworks help developers build scalable and efficient applications.

-👩‍🏫 Besides studying, I am also a **teacher**, and I enjoy helping students explore technology and digital skills.
+ Besides studying, I am also a **teacher**, and I enjoy helping students explore technology and digital skills.

 ---

-## 💡 Interests
+##  Interests

 - Web Application Development
 - Software Frameworks